alegleason/iOS/README.md

 # iOS
 Repo that contains all of my iOS projects.
-Developed with XCode &amp; Swift/ObjC.
+Developed with XCode &amp; Swift 5 /ObjC.